 - Good marketing and promotional tools – covers related products, coupons, multi-tier pricing and product packages

 - Search engine friendly – ‘out of the box’ Magento requires a little configuration.
 However, it’s extremely searching engine friendly

 - Manage multiple stores from the corresponding account – this makes multiple websites accessible to manage centrally.

-Larger retailers and global brands prefer Magento because it grants a stack of out of the box features that can be updated with loads of third-party apps and modules.
+Larger retailers and global brands prefer Magento because it grants a stack of out of the box features.
+This is updated with loads of third-party apps and also payment gateway modules.
 It also provides endless possibilities for future growth.

 The WooCommerce solution is affordable explication for those that are price conscious.
-WooCommerce is also very simple to manage and quite often will not need a developer other than any planned template changes.
+WooCommerce is simple to manage.
 Compared with Magento which will be considerably more to develop and support.

 It’s best to make sure with both WooCommerce and Magento that your developer is custom frame the website from scratch and not utilizing templates.
-Although the template can be a quick solution, they are often jam-packed with extra features that will reduce the speed of your site and make renewing the platform a nightmare at a later date.
+Although the template is a quick solution, they often jam-packed with extra features.
+Therefore, it will reduce the speed of your site and make renewing the platform a nightmare at a later date.

-If you are planning on creating a new website or just want to enhance the look and functionality of your current website, then it’s important you keep the eCommerce solution that is best for you.
+If you are planning to create a new website or upgrade of your current website, then eCommerce solution is best for you.